Sawyer

 Notable People Named Sawyer

-Sawyer Storm Sweeten was a well-known American child actor, recognized for his role as Geoffrey Barone on the popular sitcom Everybody Loves Raymond.
+Sawyer Storm Sweeten was an American child actor best known for playing Geoffrey Barone on Everybody Loves Raymond.

 Maria Conti